Engee documentation

 Details

-The azimuth angles from which the antenna radiation pattern will be calculated as a vector-line 1 to P. P must be greater than 2.
-The azimuth angles must lie in the range from −180° up to and including 180° and be in strictly ascending order.
+Azimuth angles, which will be used to calculate the radiation pattern of the antenna in the form of a vector row 1 on P. P must be greater than 2.
+The azimuth angles must be in the range of −180° up to 180° inclusive and arranged in strictly ascending order.

 Dependencies